Jaundice

 The liver cells filter bilirubin out of the blood and excrete bilirubin in the bile.
 Bile reaches the small intestine intermittently from the gallbladder.
 The bilirubin is partly absorbed from the intestine and returned to the blood.
 In the kidneys the bilirubin is filtered out and excreted in the urine, the part not absorbed in the gut, is eliminated in the stool.

-The possible ways excess bilirubin can accumulate in blood when an excess of Red Blood Cells are destroyed, in diseases of the liver cells, obstruction of the common bile duct and gallbladder diseases.
+The possible ways excess bilirubin can accumulate in the blood when an excess of Red Blood Cells are destroyed, in diseases of the liver cells, obstruction of the common bile duct and gallbladder diseases.

-Physiological Jaundice in all Newborn.
+Physiological Jaundice in all Newborns.

 Bilirubin in the blood.